We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 How do blockchains work?

-You could think of a blockchain as a global, publicly-transparent property in the form of a shared ledger (database), where lots of digital coins are assigned to people, and locked by their individual encryption keys.
-People can prove their ownership or confirm a transfer of their coins by initiating a transfer with their unique key (private key).
+You could think of a blockchain as a global, shared ledger (computer database) that publicly and transparently keeps track of digital property.
+Lots of digital coins are assigned to people, securely locked by their individual encryption keys.
+People can confirm a transfer or prove ownership of their coins by initiating a transfer with their unique private key).
+People interact with their digital coins or tokens through the use of digital wallet software.

 Why would such a strange-sounding system of exchange come about?
 Cryptocurrencies were designed to exist outside of central authority or government control.
-They achieve this independence due to the decentralized nature of blockchains.
-The fact that anyone can interact with or even have their computer run part of a public blockchain network has made it arguably the most significant disruptive technology since the birth of the internet.
+They achieve this independence due to the way that blockchains can be decentralized to run on a group of independent computers, instead of operated by a single organization.
+In fact, because anyone can interact with or even have their computer run part of a public blockchain network, it is arguably the most significant disruptive technology since the birth of the internet.

-A public blockchain network runs on many different computers at the same time (it is "distributed"), and it stores transactions publicly and permanently as they occur.
-Because there is no single person or entity in charge of a distributed network, there is no one to regulate, control, or shut it down.
+A public blockchain network achieves decentralization by synchronizing the activity and computing power of many different computers to validate (confirm) each transaction and to demonstrate the integrity of the entire chain of transactions.
+It stores each transaction publicly and permanently as it is validated.
+Because there is no single person or entity in charge of such a distributed network, there is no one to regulate, control, or shut it down.
 Anyone can buy, sell, or send cryptocurrency to others directly, without the aid of any bank or other third party.
-But just because every transaction on a blockchain is visible for everyone to see doesn't mean you'll know who is sending money to whom - the blockchain record shows the wallet addresses used in a given transaction, not who controls those wallets.
+But just because every transaction on a blockchain is visible for everyone to see doesn't mean you'll know who is sending or receiving digital money - the blockchain record shows the digital wallet addresses used in a given transaction, but not who controls those wallets.

 How is the Crypto marketplace changing?

-Bitcoin burst into the world offering this transformative mechanism in 2009.
-Next, cryptocurrencies like Litecoin and Bitcoin Cash appeared, with some variations in how they worked.
+Bitcoin burst into the world with this transformative mechanism in 2009, publishing its code for all to see.
+Soon, variant cryptocurrencies like Litecoin and Bitcoin Cash appeared, with some variations in how they worked.
 Many other cryptocurrencies have since been created to fill a wide variety of use cases, such as lending, gaming, and voting.
 Early cryptocurrencies faced criticism because of the potential for their use in illegal activities, their volatility, and a lack of identifiable infrastructure.
 However, these negatives were outweighed by their positive qualities of portability (especially across borders), divisibility (you can buy less than one Bitcoin), transparency, and most of all, their popularity.

-Although cryptocurrency is still young as an asset class, today it is receiving greater acceptance by the financial community.
-Publicly-traded corporations have announced large purchases of Bitcoin and other cryptocurrencies, deeming them a necessary diversification, and potentially a better store of value than cash.
+Although cryptocurrency is still young as an asset class, today it is receiving increasing acceptance by the financial community.
+Publicly-traded corporations have announced large purchases of crypto assets, deeming the crypto market a necessary diversification, and potentially a better store of value than cash.
+And a few countries like El Salvador have even made cryptocurrency a form of legal tender money.

-Large banks, hedge funds, insurance companies, and institutions that have recently announced their participation in the cryptocurrency market include Fidelity, JP Morgan, Grayscale, Mass Mutual, PayPal, and Square.
-Michael Saylor, CEO of MicroStrategy, has generated a lot of institutional interest recently through his enthusiastically-shared belief that Bitcoin is "an institutional-grade safe-haven asset."
+Large banks, hedge funds, insurance companies, and financial institutions that have recently announced their participation in the cryptocurrency market include Fidelity, JP Morgan, Grayscale, Mass Mutual, PayPal, and Square.
+Michael Saylor, CEO of MicroStrategy, generated a lot of institutional interest recently after sharing his enthusiastic belief that Bitcoin is "an institutional-grade safe-haven asset."

 How Is Cryptocurrency Used?

 A primary use case for cryptocurrency is to make secure, online payments.
-Cryptocurrency can streamline payment processing and lower transaction costs.
+Using cryptocurrency can lower transaction costs and streamline payment processing.
 However, for technical reasons, including a dependency on the consumer having a "smart device," and the fact that transactions are not always immediately confirmed, widespread adoption of paying for goods with cryptos has faced some challenges.
-If you want to go into a store and buy something with your cryptocurrency, there are few places set up to do that - but it is becoming more common.
+If you want to go into a store and buy something with your crypto, there are few places set up to do that - but it is becoming more common.

 In some African countries where a large portion of the population is unbanked, people are using cryptocurrencies to bring commerce to areas that previously had no way to send or receive funds.
 In China, you can be hard-pressed to find anyone who will accept cash.
 Even street vendors selling vegetables will only take digital payments using your phone!